Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Heck, they even conform to the industry standard tests such as:

-Okay, now I know this might sound crazy, but take a look at this video of Ian West, the inventor of ECOS Paints taking an ENTIRE TABLESPOONFUL of his paint!
+Okay, now I know this might sound crazy, but look at this video of Ian West, the inventor of ECOS Paints, taking an ENTIRE TABLESPOONFUL of his paint!

 What’s also great about it is that you have such a HUGE range of different color hues you can pick from when you have a look at their color selector.
 Trust me on this when I saw HUGE!

-Here’s how a finished product on their website looks like!
-Cool right?
-Of course, you can pick a more colorful color too.
+Here’s what a finished product on their website looks like!

 Gloss Pet Dwellings Paint